Xiragi/keats_downloader/README.md

 ```

 ## Basic usage
-1. Edit  `courses.txt` file with the urls to all the courses modules you want to download separated by a new line.
-It's contents should look something like this:
+1. Edit  `courses.txt` file with the URLs to all the courses modules you want to download separated by a new line.
+Its contents should look something like this:
 ```
 https://keats.kcl.ac.uk/course/view.php?id=AAAAA
 https://keats.kcl.ac.uk/course/view.php?id=BBBBB